 Graduates with an accounting major may wish to continue their studies by pursuing a professional designation in accounting.
 In Alberta, there are three professional accounting groups: the Chartered Accountants (CA), Certified General Accountants (CGA), and Certified Management Accountants (CMA).
 Courses required by these designations are listed in section IV.
 Graduates holding these designations work in public practice and in industry.
 Those in public practice engage in a wide variety of tasks including accounting and financial advisory services, auditing, taxation and business consulting.
-In industry, the roles of controller, chief financial officer, and other management positions are often filled by professional accountants.
-An accounting background is also useful to other professional designations such as Chartered Financial Analyst (CFA), Chartered Financial Planner (CFP), Chartered Business Valuator (CBV), and Certified Investment Manager (CIM).
-Students considering any of these designations should consult the appropriate professional publications for more information.
+In industry, the roles of controller, chief financial officer, and other management positions are often filled by professional designations such as Chartered Financial Analyst (CFA), Chartered Financial Planner (CFP), Chartered Business Valuator (CBV), and Certified Investment Manager (CIM).
+Students considering any of these designations.